Geography

 Answer

-Weathering is the process of breaking down of rocks but not its removal.
-It is described as disintegration or decomposition of a rock in size by natural agents at or near the surface of the earth.
+Weathering is the breaking down of rocks without their removal.
+It is the disintegration or decomposition of rocks by natural agents at or near the Earth's surface.

-- It involves disintegration or decay of solid rocks.
+- It involves the disintegration or decomposition of rocks.

-- It depends on climatic elements and on the characteristics of rocks.
+- It depends on climate and the nature of rocks.

-- It changes hard massive rocks into finer materials.
+- It changes hard rocks into finer materials.

-- It prepares rock materials for transportation by agents of gradation.
+- It prepares rock material for transportation by agents of erosion.

 Answered By